odoo/odoo/doc/reference/javascript_reference.rst

     - Supported field types: *many2one*

+- many2one_barcode (FieldMany2OneBarcode)
+    Widget for many2one fields allows to open the camera from a mobile device (Android/iOS) to scan a barcode.

+    Specialization of many2one field where the user is allowed to use the native camera to scan a barcode.
+    Then it uses name_search to search this value.

+    If this widget is set and user is not using the mobile application, it will fallback to regular many2one (FieldMany2One)

+    - Supported field types: *many2one*

 - kanban.many2one (KanbanFieldMany2One)
     Default widget for many2one fields (in kanban view).
 We need to disable all edition in kanban views.